-Proposed Edits Existing Language Lot Coverage.
-The percentage of the lot area Lot Coverage.
-The percentage of the lot area which is covered by buildings, including which is covered by buildings, including accessory buildings, except in the following accessory buildings, and structures with roofs, except in the following cases: cases: 1.
-The area covered by roof overhangs of 1.
-The area covered by roof overhangs of up to 2 feet shall not be included in the up to 2 feet shall not be included in the calculation of lot coverage; and calculation of lot coverage; and 2.
-The lot coverage requirements contained 2.
-The lot coverage requirements in Sec.
-3.1 shall not apply to the erection contained in Sec.
-3.1 shall not apply to or construction of a private garage in the erection or construction of a connection with or accessory to a building private garage in connection with or which was in existence on December 27, accessory to a building which was in 1922, and designed or used as a single- or existence on December 27, 1922, and two-family residence. designed or used as a single- or twofamily residence..
+Lot Coverage.
+The percentage of the lot area which is covered by buildings, including accessory buildings, and structures with roofs, except in the following cases:

+- 1. The area covered by roof overhangs of up to 2 feet shall not be included in the calculation of lot coverage; and - 2.
+The lot coverage requirements contained in Sec.
+3.1 shall not apply to the erection or construction of a private garage in connection with or accessory to a building which was in existence on December 27, 1922, and designed or used as a single- or two-family residence..